SMUR and 112

 OTHER FUNCTIONS COVERED BY THE EMERGENCY SERVICES

-The Europe Hospitals participate in Emergency Medical Services (EMS) through a SMUR/MUG (Mobile Emergency and Resuscitation) service.
+The Europe Hospitals participate in Emergency Medical Services (EMS), among other things through a SMUR/MUG (Mobile Emergency and Resuscitation) service.

 The SMUR/MUG medical team consists of an emergency physician and a specialised nurse, both specifically trained, and a paramedic with an Emergency Medical Services certificate.